Download

 Pi Install

-Before considering a Pi setup, we’ll give you some advanced notice that supporting the wide variety of hardware and software configurations for Pi is always a losing battle.
-This means that though we’ve tried our best to cover some of the more common setups, we’d still recommend you have some familiarity with Linux if you continue with this installation since our support won’t be able to cover the many specific problems of various Pi builds. gSender and gSender Edge are also both rapidly evolving on Pi so take this install information with a grain of salt.
+We hope all of this explains why you’ll find the RasPi side of gSender support is inherently the least well documented of all the install options.
+We’ve tried our best to cover some of the more common setups, but we’d still recommend you have some familiarity with Linux if you continue with this installation since our support won’t be able to cover the many specific problems of various Pi builds.

 Starting notes: